 In general, Disneyland Paris excels because it offers a lot to explore and excellent execution on theme.
-A die-hard Disney fan will notice “substantial” (to us) differences in many attractions from the US versions of the same, making every attraction a worthwhile experience.
+A die-hard Disney fan will notice differences in many attractions from the US versions, making every attraction a worthwhile experience.
 A casual guest will probably find that many attractions are “exactly the same” as their US counterparts.

 Regardless of where you fall in that spectrum, you will enjoy the details and design if you slow down to enjoy them.
 That’s what we strongly recommend doing, and that’s how we believe Disneyland Paris is best enjoyed.
 Spend some time in the shops on Main Street, wander through the restaurants, and look for clues about the backstory.

+Moving on to another important “issue” for many people: smoking.
 While Disneyland Paris’ website will lead you to believe that smoking is only allowed in designated areas, the reality is that people smoke in every outdoor area.
-This is something to keep in mind if smoke bothers you.
+This is part and parcel of European culture, and something to keep in mind if smoke bothers you.

 Just kidding on that last tip…although it is a foreign country, it’s not a foreign universe!
 If you can navigate the US parks, you’ll be fine in Disneyland Paris!